kryton-me/kryton-me.github.io/2021-10-DictationAndTextToSpeech.md

 # Windows TTS

-## Turning off Windows sound enharncement.
+## Turning off Windows sound enhancement.
 If using any of the tools below you get a very bassy and hard to hear voice it's possible Microsoft has turned on sound enhancement
 * right click the speaker icon in task bar
 * Click "Sounds"